nextpyp/prismpyp/docs/index.md

-# Self-Supervised Learning for Automatic Cryo-EM Micrograph Exploration
+# 🔮 prismPYP: Power-spectrum and image domain learning for self-supervised micrograph evaluation

 **prismPYP** implements a SimSiam-based self-supervised pipeline for classifying cryo-EM micrographs using both real-space and Fourier-space features.
 The goal is to automatically uncover image-quality categories such as vitreous ice, crystalline ice, contaminants, and support film — entirely **without labels**.